USB Map

 USBMap is a feature of SerialTool that lists basic information about USB host controllers, USB hubs, and connected USB devices.

+It also queries information about the devices from the system registry and via USB requests to the devices themselves.
 The main window of USBMap is divided into two panels: the left panel shows a connection-oriented tree view, which allows you to select any USB device; the right panel displays the USB data structures related to the selected USB device.

 These structures include Device, Configuration, Interface, and Endpoint descriptors, and the current configuration of the device.